saadmaqbooldev/saadmaqbooldev/README.md

 ## 👨‍💻 About Me

-AI Engineer and Computer Science student focused on building production-ready, intelligent systems — from machine learning models to full-stack AI applications.
+AI Engineer and Computer Science student, and problem solver at heart, focused on building intelligent, production-ready systems.
+Skilled in Machine Learning, Deep Learning, and Natural Language Processing, with a growing focus on Generative AI and LLM-powered applications.
+Passionate about turning complex ideas into practical, real-world solutions — from AI-driven document intelligence tools to full-stack applications built with Python, FastAPI, and modern web technologies.
+Committed to continuous learning and shipping projects that solve real problems.

 | Field | Details |
 |-------|---------|